andrew/ultimate-awesome/README.md

 - [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [awesome-meshi](https://github.com/kubo39/awesome-meshi) - 飯とか酒とかです.
 - [awesomes](https://github.com/kyktommy/awesomes) - List of awesome list.
+- [practice-algorithm-programming-projects](https://github.com/labex-labs/practice-algorithm-programming-projects) - Practice Algorithm Programming Projects | This repo collects 1 of programming projects for Algorithm.
+Algorithms are the foundation of computer science and programming.
+This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
+Perfect for beginners and expe.
+- [practice-ansible-programming-projects](https://github.com/labex-labs/practice-ansible-programming-projects) - [Practice Ansible Programming Projects] This repository collects 2 of programming projects for Ansible.
+Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
+It runs on many Unix-like systems, and can configure .
+- [practice-bigdata-programming-courses](https://github.com/labex-labs/practice-bigdata-programming-courses) - Big Data Programming Courses | This repo collects 2 of programming courses for Big Data.
+Big Data is a critical field in today's data-driven world.
+This Skill Tree offers a comprehensive, hands-on approach to learning big data technologies and techniques.
+Perfect for beginners, it provides a syst.
-- [practice-cpp-programming-courses](https://github.com/labex-labs/practice-cpp-programming-courses) - C++ Programming Courses | This repo collects 3 of programming courses for C++.
-C++ is a powerful, high-performance programming language.
-This Skill Tree presents a systematic approach to learning C++.
-Designed for programmers looking to master object-oriented and systems programming, it offers a .
+- [practice-c-programming-courses](https://github.com/labex-labs/practice-c-programming-courses) - C Programming Courses | This repo collects 3 of programming courses for C. C programming is fundamental to computer science.
+This Skill Tree presents a systematic approach to learning C language.
+Ideal for programming beginners, it offers a clear roadmap to understand memory management, pointers,.
+- [practice-css-programming-courses](https://github.com/labex-labs/practice-css-programming-courses) - CSS Programming Courses | This repo collects 1 of programming courses for CSS.
+CSS is essential for styling web pages.
+This Skill Tree presents a systematic approach to learning CSS.
+Perfect for web development beginners, it offers a clear roadmap to understand selectors, layout, and responsive d.
-- [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
+- [practice-cysec-programming-projects](https://github.com/labex-labs/practice-cysec-programming-projects) - Practice Cyber Security Programming Projects | This repo collects 5 of programming projects for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
-Starting from the basics, it guides you t.
+Starting from the basics, it g.
+- [practice-data-science-programming-courses](https://github.com/labex-labs/practice-data-science-programming-courses) - Data Science Programming Courses | This repo collects 6 of programming courses for Data Science.
+Data Science is at the forefront of technological innovation.
+This Skill Tree provides a comprehensive, beginner-friendly journey into the world of data analysis and interpretation.
+Following a well-s.
+- [practice-django-programming-courses](https://github.com/labex-labs/practice-django-programming-courses) - Django Programming Courses | This repo collects 1 of programming courses for Django.
+Django is a powerful framework for web development.
+This Skill Tree presents a comprehensive learning path for building web applications with Django.
+Perfect for beginners, it offers a structured roadmap to maste.
-- [practice-docker-programming-projects](https://github.com/labex-labs/practice-docker-programming-projects) - Practice Docker Programming Projects | This repo collects 2 of programming projects for Docker.
+- [practice-docker-programming-courses](https://github.com/labex-labs/practice-docker-programming-courses) - Docker Programming Courses | This repo collects 3 of programming courses for Docker.
 Docker is revolutionizing application deployment and scaling.
 This Skill Tree presents a systematic approach to learning containerization with Docker.
-Perfect for DevOps beginners, it provides a clear .
+Perfect for DevOps beginners, it provides a clear roadmap to .
+- [practice-git-programming-courses](https://github.com/labex-labs/practice-git-programming-courses) - Git Programming Courses | This repo collects 2 of programming courses for Git.
+Git is the industry-standard version control system.
+This Skill Tree provides a comprehensive learning path for mastering Git.
+Ideal for developers of all levels, it offers a structured roadmap to understand repositori.
+- [practice-git-programming-projects](https://github.com/labex-labs/practice-git-programming-projects) - Practice Git Programming Projects | This repo collects 2 of programming projects for Git.
+Git is the industry-standard version control system.
+This Skill Tree provides a comprehensive learning path for mastering Git.
+Ideal for developers of all levels, it offers a structured roadmap to understand.
+- [practice-hadoop-programming-courses](https://github.com/labex-labs/practice-hadoop-programming-courses) - Hadoop Programming Courses | This repo collects 3 of programming courses for Hadoop.
+Hadoop is a cornerstone of big data processing.
+This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
+Ideal for beginners, it provides a clear roadmap to understand distributed computing .
+- [practice-html-programming-courses](https://github.com/labex-labs/practice-html-programming-courses) - HTML Programming Courses | This repo collects 1 of programming courses for HTML.
+HTML is the foundation of web development.
+This Skill Tree offers a comprehensive learning path for mastering HTML.
+Ideal for web development beginners, it provides a structured roadmap to understand document structu.
+- [practice-java-programming-courses](https://github.com/labex-labs/practice-java-programming-courses) - Java Programming Courses | This repo collects 3 of programming courses for Java.
+Java is a versatile, object-oriented programming language.
+This Skill Tree provides a comprehensive learning path for mastering Java.
+Perfect for beginners, it offers a structured roadmap to understand OOP concepts, .
+- [practice-jenkins-programming-courses](https://github.com/labex-labs/practice-jenkins-programming-courses) - Jenkins Programming Courses | This repo collects 1 of programming courses for Jenkins.
+Jenkins is a leading tool for continuous integration and delivery.
+This Skill Tree provides a comprehensive learning path for mastering Jenkins.
+Ideal for DevOps beginners, it offers a structured roadmap to und.
+- [practice-kubernetes-programming-courses](https://github.com/labex-labs/practice-kubernetes-programming-courses) - Kubernetes Programming Courses | This repo collects 1 of programming courses for Kubernetes.
+Kubernetes is the leading container orchestration platform.
+This Skill Tree offers a comprehensive learning path for mastering Kubernetes.
+Perfect for DevOps beginners, it provides a clear roadmap to unde.
+- [practice-kubernetes-programming-projects](https://github.com/labex-labs/practice-kubernetes-programming-projects) - [Practice Kubernetes Programming Projects] This repository collects 13 of programming projects for Kubernetes.
+Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
+In this skill tree, you'll learn how to use .
+- [practice-ml-programming-courses](https://github.com/labex-labs/practice-ml-programming-courses) - Machine Learning Programming Courses | This repo collects 10 of programming courses for Machine Learning.
+Machine Learning is transforming industries across the globe.
+This Skill Tree presents a systematic approach to learning ML concepts and techniques.
+Designed for beginners, it provides a clea.
+- [practice-mysql-programming-courses](https://github.com/labex-labs/practice-mysql-programming-courses) - MySQL Programming Courses | This repo collects 1 of programming courses for MySQL.
+MySQL is a popular relational database management system.
+This Skill Tree provides a comprehensive learning path for mastering MySQL.
+Ideal for database beginners, it offers a structured roadmap to understand SQL, .
+- [practice-opencv-programming-projects](https://github.com/labex-labs/practice-opencv-programming-projects) - [Practice OpenCV Programming Projects] This repository collects 2 of programming projects for OpenCV.
+OpenCV is a library of programming functions mainly aimed at real-time computer vision.
+Originally developed by Intel, it was later supported by Willow Garage then Itseez.
+The library is cross-pl.
+- [practice-pandas-programming-courses](https://github.com/labex-labs/practice-pandas-programming-courses) - Pandas Programming Courses | This repo collects 4 of programming courses for Pandas.
+Pandas is essential for data manipulation and analysis in Python.
+This Skill Tree provides a comprehensive learning path for mastering Pandas.
+Ideal for data science beginners, it offers a clear roadmap to unders.
+- [practice-python-programming-courses](https://github.com/labex-labs/practice-python-programming-courses) - Python Programming Courses | This repo collects 7 of programming courses for Python.
+Python is a versatile, high-level programming language.
+This Skill Tree presents a systematic approach to learning Python.
+Ideal for programming beginners, it provides a structured roadmap to understand Python sy.
-- [practice-javascript-programming-courses](https://github.com/labex-labs/practice-javascript-programming-courses) - JavaScript Programming Courses | This repo collects 1 of programming courses for JavaScript.
-JavaScript is the programming language of the web.
-This Skill Tree presents a systematic approach to learning JavaScript.
-Designed for web development beginners, it provides a clear roadmap to understand .
+- [practice-react-programming-courses](https://github.com/labex-labs/practice-react-programming-courses) - React Programming Courses | This repo collects 3 of programming courses for React.
+React is a popular library for building user interfaces.
+This Skill Tree presents a systematic approach to learning React.
+Designed for web development beginners, it provides a structured roadmap to understand comp.
+- [practice-rust-programming-courses](https://github.com/labex-labs/practice-rust-programming-courses) - Rust Programming Courses | This repo collects 2 of programming courses for Rust.
+Rust is a modern systems programming language.
+This Skill Tree presents a systematic approach to learning Rust.
+Designed for programmers looking to explore systems-level development, it provides a clear roadmap to un.
+- [practice-web-development-programming-courses](https://github.com/labex-labs/practice-web-development-programming-courses) - Web Development Programming Courses | This repo collects 6 of programming courses for Web Development.
+Web Development is a dynamic and essential field in the digital age.
+This Skill Tree offers a systematic approach to learning front-end and back-end technologies.
+Designed for beginners, it prov.
 - [awesome-api](https://github.com/lancejpollard/awesome-api) - Curated List of APIs, because most of the API lists out there are junk.
 - [architect-awesome](https://github.com/larkinljx/architect-awesome) - 后端架构师技术清单.
 - [awesome-userland](https://github.com/lassik/awesome-userland) - Awesome userland tools.